rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 mv logo.svg components/
 {{< /highlight >}}

-Last but not least, fix the relative path to the App component in the *src/index.js* file since you have moved the App component.
+Last but not least, fix the relative path to the App component in the *src/index.js* file.
+Since you have moved the App component, you need to add the */components* subpath.

 {{< highlight javascript "hl_lines=4" >}}
 import React from 'react';